-- The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
+- resources, comparable to the rule applicable to generation capacity resources.6 (Priority: High.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that demand resources be required to provide their nodal location, comparable to generation resources.
+(Priority: High.
+First reported 2011.
+Status: Not adopted.) - The MMU recommends that PJM require nodal dispatch of demand resources with no advance notice required or, if nodal location is not required, subzonal dispatch of demand resources with no advance notice required.
+The MMU recommends that, if PJM continues to use subzones for any purpose, PJM clearly define the role of subzones in the dispatch of demand response.
+(Priority: High.
+First reported 2015.
+Status: Not adopted.) - The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
 (Priority: Low.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).
 The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.
-(Priority: Medium.
+Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources

+- be calculated based on interval meter data at the site of the demand reductions.7 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends demand response event compliance be calculated on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with advance notice to CSPs identical to the actual lead time required in an emergency in order to accurately represent the conditions of an emergency event.
 (Priority: Low.
 First reported 2012.
-Status: Partially Adopted.)

-- The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
+Status: Partially Adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the Net Benefits Test be eliminated and that demand response resources be paid LMP less any generation component of the applicable retail rate.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for any hour of the delivery year.
 (Priority: High.
 First reported 2011.
-Status: Partially adopted.) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with a one hour minimum dispatch for all resources.
-(Priority: Medium.
-First reported 2013.
-Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
-(Priority: High.
-First reported 2010.
-Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
-(Priority: Low.
-First reported 2017.
-Status: Partially adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market
+Status: Partially adopted.8)